5 Tips for Assessing Your Asthma Symptomsby John Bottrell Health Professional

-One of the most difficult decisions to make as an asthmatic is this: “When should I call my doctor?”
-Or, “At what point in the progression of asthma symptoms do I decide to go to the ER?”
+One of the most difficult decisions to make as an asthmatic is: "When should I call my doctor?"
+Or, "At what point in the progression of asthma symptoms do I decide to go to the ER?"

 Obviously if asthma hits hard and fast the answer is easy: "You GO RIGHT TO THE ER NOW" In fact, you may even be justified calling an ambulance.

-However, most asthma attacks progress over a period of time.
-And many times you are having an attack and can still function.
-You may not be comfortable, but you are not yet miserable.
+However, asthma attacks can also progress over a period of time.
+And many times you experience symptoms but you can still function.
+You may not be comfortable, but you are not yet compromised.